remotemobprogramming/intellij-mob/README.md

 - mob keeps your `master` branch clean
 - mob creates WIP commits on the `mob-session` branch
 - mob notifies you when it's time to handover
+- mob squash commits at done session and set `Co-authored-by:` trailer in commit message

 ## How to install